WarioWare: Touched!: Reception

 WarioWare: Touched! received generally favorable reviews, receiving a score of 81 on review aggregator Metacritic.
 The game was praised for its visual style, microgame-based gameplay and callbacks to retro Nintendo games, as it was criticized for its brevity and enjoyability in comparison to past titles in its series.
 Touched!s use of touchscreen mechanics was polarized amongst reviewers.
 Ben Kosmina writing for Nintendo World Report found that the stylus and microphone controlled the game "flawlessly", and applauded the inclusion of a mode for left-handed people.
 Other reviewers also applauded the game for its touchscreen controls.
 However, other reviewers criticized the control scheme.
 Jeff Gerstmann reviewing the game for GameSpot stated that the game "leans way too heavily on the touchscreen for its own good", citing that many of the methods to complete the game's microgames are too similar.
 Despite this, critics praised the game's use of the Nintendo DS' dual display.
 The game's visual style was commonly lauded by critics.
 Kosmina described the game as having "a potpourri of different styles", referencing the non-conforming nature of the game's artstyle.
 Craig Harris, writing for IGN, stated that "the variety of styles and graphic techniques work to the game's advantage".
 Another common point of praise amongst critics was the game's references to past Nintendo games and systems in the character 9-Volt's stage "Retro Action" in its microgames and its sound effects.
 The game references Super Mario Bros., The Legend of Zelda, Metroid and the Game & Watch series, among other classic titles.
-The game's soundtrack was also praised, specifically "Ashley's Song" and "Mike's Song" for its full localization to English.
+The game's soundtrack was also praised, specifically "Ashley's Theme" and "Mike's Song" for its full localization to English.

 The microgame-based gameplay in Touched! was commended for its unique nature, but many reviewers found that the game was less enjoyable in comparison to the series' past iterations, WarioWare, Inc.: Mega Microgames! and WarioWare: Twisted!.
 In addition, Kosmina expressed concern about the future gameplay possibilities of touchscreen controls as the microgames "Pro Bowling" and "Galaxy Bounce" were similar to that of other minigames in Feel the Magic: XY/XX and Super Mario 64 DS, other early titles for the Nintendo DS.
 Another common point of criticism for Touched! was its short length.
 Kosmina called the game a "fairly short version of the GBA game [WarioWare, Inc.: Mega Microgames] with not much replay value".
 The game's Wii U re-release was applauded for its variability in its display options, with critics stating that the vertical GamePad-only display was the best choice.
 In contrast, James Charlton writing for Nintendo World Report wrote that the game's touchscreen controls had aged poorly, citing that "in the era of capacitive touch screens, the sluggishness of using a stylus [can make] these touch microgames frustrating".